 Reasons to Choose a Rohloff Hub for Bicycle Touring

-No vulnerable outer parts – As all the moving components are in the sealed unit, it is more robust than a derailleur system.
-This makes it far more suitable for bicycle touring, where the bicycle may be ridden over challenging terrain.
+No vulnerable outer parts – As all the moving components are in the sealed unit, the speedhub is more robust than a derailleur system.
+This makes it far more suitable for bikepacking and touring, where the bicycle may be ridden over challenging terrain.

 Low Maintenance – Apart from changing the oil every 5000 kms (or every year if the distance isn't met), no other maintenance is required.

-Lower Running Costs – All of the above means that the overall running costs will be lower when averaged out over several years.
+Lower Running Costs – All of the above means that the overall running costs using a speedhub will be lower when averaged out over several years.
 This is something that is very appealing to anyone setting out on a multi year RTW cycle ride.

 Final Thoughts on the Rohloff Hub

 Having used the Rohloff speedhub on my bike now for over nine years, I can honestly say that I am very happy with it.
 It's one of those bits of gear that has a higher upfront cost, but repays itself over the long run.

 Somewhat ironically, I never got to go on the multi-year bike tour, but I have cycled a few mini-tours with the Thorn Nomad Rohloff hub bike with zero issues.
 As long as you change out the oil when recommended, and swap the chain when needed, it all works great!